aptitudetechnology/pylua_bioxen_vm_lib/pylua_bioxen_vm_lib_specificationversion-0-1-23.markdown

 - Isolated Lua environments
 - Perfect for lightweight, sandboxed Lua VMs in biological workflows

-This specification was updated on September 1, 2025, and reflects the complete Phase 3 implementation deployed to PyPI test.
+This specification was updated on September 22, 2025, and reflects the complete cloud automation implementation with XCP-ng integration.

 ---

 ## Quick Start

-**Getting Started in 30 Seconds:**
+**Getting Started in 90 Seconds:**
-This library lets you run Lua code from Python and includes an interactive CLI for VM management.
+This library lets you run Lua code from Python and includes an interactive CLI for VM management with **fully automated cloud deployment using cloud images**.

 ### Command-Line Interface (Phase 3)
 ```bash